|Preparations for EVA-1||ALSEP Off-Load|

 114:31:47 Mitchell: No. Thank you.
 Guess we kind of need that one.

 114:31:56 Shepard: Yeah, that's the one that's supposed to photograph you coming down the ladder!

-[After Al films Ed's climb down the ladder, they will mount the camera on the MET for traverse photography.]114:32:01 Mitchell: Oh, oh.
+[After Al films Ed's climb down the ladder, Ed will mount the camera on the MESA for filming of the flag deployment and, then, once they deploy the MET, they will mount the LDAC on the MET for traverse photography.]114:32:01 Mitchell: Oh, oh.
 (Pause) All of the contingency...The disposal containers just fell out on the floor.
 Just a minute.
 (I'll) get the (16-mm) camera.
 (Pause)

-[Jones - "As long as we're stopped...when you were in the spacecraft, could you see down the ladder?"]
+[Jones - "As long as we're stopped...when you were in the spacecraft (looking out the hatch), could you see down the ladder?"]

 [Mitchell - "You could see the porch, but you couldn't see down the ladder.
 In fact, to see anything beyond just the first few inches of the porch you had to bend down.
 The only way to see out was to look out the window."]